-Based on the studies done so far, it is not yet clear if acrylamide affects cancer risk in people.
+Based on the studies done so far, it’s not yet clear if acrylamide affects cancer risk in people.

 Studies in the lab

 Acrylamide has been found to increase the risk of several types of cancer when given to lab animals (rats and mice) in their drinking water.
 The doses of acrylamide given in these studies have been as much as 1,000 to 10,000 times higher than the levels people might be exposed to in foods.
-It is hard to know if these results would apply to people as well, but it is wise to minimize human exposure to substances that cause cancer in animals.
+It’s not clear if these results would apply to people as well, but in general it makes sense to limit human exposure to substances that cause cancer in animals.

 Studies in people

 Since acrylamide was first found in certain foods in 2002, dozens of studies have looked at whether people who eat more of these foods might be at higher risk for certain cancers.

 Most of the studies done so far have not found an increased risk of cancer in humans.
 For some types of cancer, such as kidney, endometrial, and ovarian cancer, the results have been mixed, but there are currently no cancer types for which there is clearly an increased risk related to acrylamide intake.

 The studies that have been done so far have had some important limits.
 For example, many of the studies relied on food questionnaires that people filled out every couple of years.
-These questionnaires may not have accounted for all dietary sources of acrylamide.
-In addition, people may not accurately remember what they have eaten when asked in personal interviews or through questionnaires.
+These questionnaires might not have accounted for all dietary sources of acrylamide.
+In addition, people might not accurately remember what they have eaten when asked in personal interviews or through questionnaires.

 While the evidence from human studies so far is somewhat reassuring, more studies are needed to determine if acrylamide raises cancer risk in people.
 The American Cancer Society supports the call by federal and international agencies for continued evaluation of how acrylamide is formed, its health risks, and how its presence in food can be reduced or removed.